Guarding the Sense Doors

 MN2

-Unlike disciples in the Tathagata’s time, who were mostly solitary and primarily concerned with guarding the sense doors when interacting with lay people, for example when going for alms, people in the modern world have a much greater amount of distractions and disturbances to deal with.
+Unlike disciples in the Tathagata’s time, who were mostly solitary and primarily concerned with guarding their sense doors when interacting with lay people, for example when going for alms, people in the modern world have a much greater amount of distractions and disturbances to deal with.

 The initial objective of appropriate attention when guarding the sense doors is to become aware of the things we habitually pay attention to and the power they have to affect us, and cause disturbances in our lives, stress and suffering.